slipke/csm_ss15_sem_team_vagrant/java-tomcat/chef/README.md

 ## Configuration of the Tomcat-Server
-This project configure a management user for the management Tomcat web interface.
+This project configure a management user for the management Tomcat-Web-Interface.
 The `Username is "admin"` and the `password is "password"` both without the quotes.
 If you want to change these credentials you have to edit the [admin.json file](/data_bags/tomcat_users/admin.json) file.
 The normal user configuration can be found and changed with the file [user.json](/data_bags/tomcat_users/user.json)

 ## License and Author